In this article, we will be showcasing our best paddle boards for dogs of all shapes and sizes.

 I also like deck pads to have some element of diamond grooved or slit grooved deck pad shapes as this help the paws and claws grip better onto the board.
 This is important, especially during those more choppy/ windy days that you may encounter.

-The Gili Komodo and BOTE HD Aero Full Trax are optimal deck pads that feature grooved or diamond deck pads to provide optimum grip for paws (and claws).
+The Gili Komodo and Sea Gods Infinite Mantra are optimal deck pads that feature grooved or diamond deck pads to provide optimum grip for paws (and claws).

 Materials the SUP is made of